BrikerMan/Kashgari/README.md

 Kashgare is:

 # TODO
 * **Powerful and simple NLP library**.
-Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS), sense disambiguation and classification.
+Kashgare allows you to apply state-of-the-art natural language processing (NLP) models to your text, such as named entity recognition (NER), part-of-speech tagging (PoS) and classification.
+* **A Keras NLP framework**.
+Kashgare builds directly on Keras, making it easy to train your own models and experiment with new approaches using different embeddings and model structure.
+* **Human-friendly framework**.
+Kashgare's code is very simple, well documented and tested, which makes it very easy to understand and modify.

 ## Quick start
 ```bash
 pip install kashgari